PrasannaDataBus/Customer-Data-Analysis/README.md

 # Customer-Data-Analysis
-This research will focus on analysing the sales unit on basis of various aspects, providing insights for business development, and launching a new combination into the market by means of surveys/questionnaires with the help of Conjoint Analysis technique
+This research will center on analyzing sales units based on various aspects, aiming to provide insights for business development.
+Additionally, it will involve launching a new combination into the market through surveys/questionnaires, employing the Conjoint Analysis technique.